dante-kelly/zero-to-prod-rust/README.md

 ## How to inspect code

-- Run 'cargo expand' to expand macros.
+- Run `cargo expand --bin {rust_target}` to expand macros.
-- For Tests: Run `cargo expand --test rust_file`.
+- For Tests: Run `cargo expand --test {rust_file}`.

+## How to use Docker

+- cd into the 'scripts' folder
+- Launch Postgres with `./scripts/init_db.sh`
+- Run `docker-compose down` to stop the containers

+## How to interact with the Database

+- The Database can be touched from PgAdmin through Docker after manually setting up PgAdmin.
+- OR you can use the CLI with `psql -h localhost -p 5432 -U postgres -d zero2prod`
+- OR you can use sqlx-cli with `cargo sqlx {cool_commands}` after exporting the DATABASE_URL environment variable. with `export DATABASE_URL=postgres://root:toor@127.0.0.1:5432/newsletter`